JeffWeinell/REEs/README.md

 4. Extract exomes (minimum exon length 120nt) for each squamate species.
 For each species and exon, I extracted the DNA sequence of the best match in the filtered hit table from step 2, and I saved these sequences to a fasta file; this step was performed using the function **get.exome.from.blastTable**.

 5. Align shared exons and calculate stats.
-I used the R function makeExomeStatsTable to do all of the following: (1) obtain the set of T. sirtalis exons present in all exomes (from step 3), i.e., the shared exons; (2) perform multiple sequence alignment (MAFFT algorithm) for each of the shared exons; (3) calculate a set of stats for each shared exon alignment, and save results to the file "stats_exome_data_TBLASTX.txt" (results: includes stats for 66,489 alignments).
+I used the R function makeExomeStatsTable to do all of the following: (1) obtain the set of T. sirtalis exons present in all exomes (from step 3), i.e., the shared exons; (2) perform multiple sequence alignment (MAFFT algorithm) for each of the shared exons; (3) calculate a set of stats for each shared exon alignment, and save results to the file **stats_exome_data_TBLASTX.txt** (results: includes stats for 66,489 alignments).
 Specifically, the following descriptors and stats were calculated for each exon alignment: (1) NCBI Reference Sequence ID and location (stop_start) of CDS region on contig (2) number of species in alignment (always 11, because 11 species included, and only shared loci were aligned), (3) number of sites in which at least four species represented, (4) number of parsimony informative sites, (5) percent of sites parsimony informative, (6) mean pairwise percent genetic similarity to T. sirtalis, (7–17) percent genetic similarity to T. sirtalis for each species, (18) alignment width, (19) width of T. sirtalis exon, (20) gene name associated with exon, (21) mean number of variable sites compared to T. sirtalis, (22) minimum percent genetic similarity to T. sirtalis (among all species included), (23) minimum percent genetic similarity to T. sirtalis (among all snakes included).
 The gene name for each exon was extracted from the last column of the filtered annotation table.
 The stats table was saved to a file named "stats_exome_data_TBLASTX.txt".

 6. Filter loci to include the most rapidly evolving loci that also meet criteria.
 I used the R function pick.loci to do the following: (1) filtered out loci if minimum percent genetic similarity (among snakes) to Thamnophis sirtalis was < 65% or =100% (results = 64,546 loci retained; this stats table was not written to a file).
 For genes with multiple exons, I only kept the fastest evolving exon for each gene (i.e., only the exon with the lowest mean pairwise genetic distance to T. sirtalis; results = 16,650 loci retained; stats table: "stats_data_FastestExonPerGene.txt").
-Next, I retained the set of exons with maximum number of variable sites in the target loci set, given a constraint on the total number of nucleotides that can be targeted (=1.2Mb for the SnakeCap probe set designed from the 20K Mybaits Kit; results = 2,068 loci retained [actually 2,071 because initially used max.capture.coverage = 1201000]; stats table was written to the file "stats_data_FastestExonPerGene_best.txt").
+Next, I retained the set of exons with maximum number of variable sites in the target loci set, given a constraint on the total number of nucleotides that can be targeted (=1.2Mb for the SnakeCap probe set designed from the 20K Mybaits Kit; results = 2,068 loci retained (actually 2,071 because initially used max.capture.coverage = 1201000); stats table was written to the file **stats_data_FastestExonPerGene_best.txt**).

 ```